Remgax/towerofmadness/Documents/Tower of Madness - About the Games Conception.md

 Job System - You still come from somewhere right?
 (Traders, Guards, Thieves)

 Soul System - Get the ancient Angel's or (Devil's) power!
-Will you soul be cleansed or be corrupted with madness?
+Will your soul be cleansed or be corrupted with madness?

 Karma System - Would you like to be good or bad?
 It's all up to you!